DimSLIIT/Micro-Lab-4-Group-4-/README.md

     TRISB2 = 1; //Configuring RB2 pin as an input for Sensor 01
     TRISB1 = 1; //Configuring RB1 pin as an input for Sensor 02
     TRISB0 = 1; //Configuring RB0 pin as an input for Sensor 03 (Interrupt pin)

+<p> The PIC16F87X family has up to 14 sources of interrupt.
+The interrupt control register (INTCON) records individual interrupt requests in flag bits.
+It also has  individual and global interrupt enable bits.
+A global interrupt enable bit, GIE (INTCON) enables (if set) all unmasked interrupts or disables (if cleared) all interrupts.
+When bit GIE is enabled, and an interrupt’s flag bit and mask bit are set, the interrupt will vector immediately.
+Individual interrupts can be disabled through their corresponding enable bits in various registers.
+Individual interrupt bits are set, regardless of the status of the GIE bit.
+The GIE bit is cleared on RESET. <br> </br>
+External interrupt on the RB0/INT pin is edge triggered, either rising, if bit INTEDG in OPTION_REG is set, or falling, if the INTEDG bit is clear.
+When a valid edge appears on the RB0/INT pin, flag bit INTF (INTCON) is set.
+This interrupt can be disabled by clearing enable bit INTE (INTCON).
+Flag bit INTF must be cleared in software in the Interrupt Service Routine before re-enabling this interrupt.
+1st pin and 2nd pin or pin 0 and pin 1 of PORTC was configured to be output pins by the function of TRISC register.
+These pins were used for the 2 DC motors.
+Also, 3 pins (pin 0 (Interrupt pin), pin 1, pin 2) from the PORTB were configured as input pins using TRISB register.
+These pins were used for getting the sensor outputs to the microcontroller. </p>

+<b> While loop </b>